biologist79/ESPuino/README.md

 * 20.12.2020: Due to memory-issues with webstreams, FTP needs to be activated by pressing pause+next-button now
 <br />More to come...
 * 23.12.2020: User-config is now split into general part (settings.h) and develboard-specific part (e.g. settings-lolin32.h)
-* 13.01.2020: Added fileexlorer to webgui.
+* 13.01.2020: Added fileexlorer to webgui (thanks @grch87 for contribution!).
 Now files and directories can be renamed, uploaded and deleted via webgui.
 ## Known bugs
 * Some webstreams don't run.
 Guess it's a combination of saturated connection-pool and lack of heap-memory.
-Works probably better if ESP32-WROVER is used, as this chip has PSRAM.
-Advice: Don't enable modules (e.g. MQTT) if you don't need them as this could save memory.
+Works probably better if ESP32-WROVER (e.g. Lolin D32 pro) is used, as this chip has PSRAM.
+Advice: Don't enable modules (e.g. MQTT) if you don't need them as this could save memory (and trouble).
 * English translation for webgui is currently outdated.
 This will be fixed soon when i18n-support will be integrated.
 ## Disclaimer
-This is a **fork** of the popular [Tonuino-project](https://github.com/xfjx/TonUINO) which means, that it only shares the basic concept of controlling a music-player by RFID-tags and buttons. **Said this I want to rule out, that the code-basis is completely different and developed by myself**.
+This is a **fork** of the popular [Tonuino-project](https://github.com/xfjx/TonUINO) which means, that it only shares the basic concept of controlling a music-player by RFID-tags and buttons. **Said this I want to rule out, that the code-basis is completely different and developed by myself + contributors**.
 So there might be features, that are supported by my fork whereas others are missing or implemented differently.
 For sure both share that it's non-profit, DIY and developed on [Arduino](https://www.arduino.cc/).

 ## What's different (basically)?
-The original project makes use of microcontrollers (uC) like Arduino nano (which is the [Microchip AVR-platform](https://de.wikipedia.org/wiki/Microchip_AVR) behind the scenes).
-Music-decoding is done in hardware using [DFPlayer mini](https://wiki.dfrobot.com/DFPlayer_Mini_SKU_DFR0299) which offers a uSD-card-slot and an integrated amp as well.
-Control of this unit is done by a serial-interconnect with a uC using the API provided.
+The original project makes use of microcontrollers (µC) like Arduino nano (which is the [Microchip AVR-platform](https://de.wikipedia.org/wiki/Microchip_AVR) behind the scenes).
+Music-decoding is done in hardware using [DFPlayer mini](https://wiki.dfrobot.com/DFPlayer_Mini_SKU_DFR0299) which offers an uSD-card-slot and an integrated amp as well.
+Control of this unit is done by a serial-interconnect with a µC using the API provided.

 The core of my implementation is based on the popular [ESP32 by Espressif](https://www.espressif.com/en/products/hardware/esp32/overview).
 Having WiFi-support out-of-the-box makes it possible to provide further features like an integrated FTP-server (to feed the player with music), smarthome-integration via MQTT, webradio and administration via webgui.
 However, my primary focus was to port the project to a modular base.
 Said this mp3-decoding is done in software with a dedicated uSD-card-slot and music-output is done via I2S-protocol.
 I did all my tests on [Adafruit's MAX98357A](https://learn.adafruit.com/adafruit-max98357-i2s-class-d-mono-amp/pinouts), [UDA1334](https://www.adafruit.com/product/3678) and [headphone-pcb](https://github.com/biologist79/Tonuino-ESP32-I2S/tree/master/PCBs/Headphone%20with%20PCM5102a%20and%20TDA1308).
 Hopefully, not only in theory, other DACs that support I2S can be used as well.